LIGHTHOUSE

 PARADE

 This year, approximately 100 lighthouses will be exhibited on Franklin Street.
-Please join us on Monday, October 3rd and see some of the most fantastic, original, neat lighthouses displayed by our leaders of tomorrow.
+Come be a part of westside history.
+All you need is a wagon and your creativity.
+You're only limited by your imagination as to what kind of light spectacle you can create to pull down Franklin Street for all to see.
+You may work as a team to create your lighthouse, but we ask that only one person pull the wagon during the parade.
+Please join us on Monday, October 7th and see some of the most fantastic, original, neat lighthouses displayed by our leaders of tomorrow.

 ELIGIBILITY:

-2.)
-Participants may enter by reporting to the Old National Bank Drive-In Teller area at 2119 W. Michigan Street, which is between 10th and 11th Avenues, between 6:00 PM and 6:30 PM on the day of the parade.
-Late arrivals may be exhibited but will NOT be eligible for an award.
+3.)
+Participants may enter by reporting to the Old National Bank Drive-In Teller area at 2119 W. Michigan Street, which is between Tenth and Eleventh Avenues, between 6:00 p.m. and 6:30 p.m. on the day of the parade.
+Late arrivals may be exhibited but will NOT be eligible for an award or cap.
 Parents and other relatives are requested not to congest the judging area.

 JUDGING AND AWARDS:

-3.)
-Winners may participate in the Main Parade on Saturday of the Festival by riding on the LIGHTHOUSE PARADE FLOAT.
+4.)
+Winners may participate in the Main Parade on Saturday, October 12th by riding on the LIGHTHOUSE PARADE FLOAT.
 Lighthouses will not be displayed on the float.
-WINNERS SHOULD WEAR THEIR MEDALS.

 LIGHTHOUSE CONSTRUCTION: